techoprohit/All-In-One-E-Commerce-Website/README.md

 2. Open the `index.html` file in any modern web browser (Chrome, Firefox, Safari, etc.).
 3. Navigate through the website using the menu links.

-No server setup is required as this is a static website.
-All functionality runs client-side.

 ## Usage
 - **Browsing Products**: Visit the Products page to see all available items.
 Use filters to narrow down by category or price.
 - **Adding to Cart**: Click "Add to Cart" on any product to add it to your shopping cart.